dpmagill/iphys-toolbox/README.md

 - DSP System Toolbox
 - Optimization Toolbox

-3. Download the folder that contains the functions for FacePulseRate.
-This folder is named 'FacePulseRate'.
-As of October 2020, FacePulseRate can be found on Github.com under the username 'dpmagill' as a fork to McDuff and Blackford's (2019) iPhys Toolbox.
+3. Obtain the files.
+As of October 2020, the files can be found on Github.com under iphys-toolbox.
+Specifically, FacePulseRate Toolbox is a fork of iphys-toolbox.

 ### General Use